rustem-tkm/hash-files-and-check/readme.md

 2) Copy result from hashed_files.txt and paste into check_hashes.txt

-3) Randomly edit or remove lines from check_hash.txt
+3) Randomly edit or remove lines from check_hashes.txt

 4) Run check_hashes.py